ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/dev-ops/api-key-for-sso.md

 Here is an example that uses Azure AD as the OIDC provider:

 ```
-apic login -s apim.lab.ibm.com \
+apic login -s apim.lab.company.com \
 -u pipelines@company.com \
 -r provider/azure-oidc --context provider \
 --sso login.microsoftonline.com

-Please copy and paste the url https://apim.lab.ibm.com/manager/auth/manager/sign-in/?from=TOOLKIT to a browser to start the authentication process.
+Please copy and paste the url https://apim.lab.company.com/manager/auth/manager/sign-in/?from=TOOLKIT
+to a browser to start the authentication process.
 Do you want to open the url in default browser? [y/n]: y
 API Key?
 ```
 For purposes of CICD, this is not practical to automate due to the required human interaction.

-We provide a workaround.
+We provide a solution.

 ## Solution:
 Use the CLI command ```apic api-key:create``` to create a custom key with a custom TTL and other properties.